New Student Immigration information

 Study Permit

-If you plan to study in Canada for more than six months, or your program is more than six months long, you need a study permit.
-You must apply for it before arriving in Canada.
+If you plan to study in Canada for more than six months, or your program is more than six months long, you require a study permit.
+In some cases, you may also require a Provincial Letter of Attestation.
+You must apply for both before arriving in Canada.

 • A valid passport